Ken Bruce: Personal life

-Bruce has four sons and two daughters.
-His youngest son was born in February 2008.
-He lives with his third wife Kerith near Thame, Oxfordshire.
+Bruce married Kerith Coldham in September 2000, with whom he has two sons and one daughter, he also has two sons from his first marriage and a daughter from his second.
+His youngest child Charlie Bruce was born in February 2008.
+He lives in Towersey, near Thame, Oxfordshire.
 One of his sons, Murray, is autistic and Bruce is an active campaigner for autism charities.

-Bruce's autobiography was published on 4 September 2009, entitled The Tracks of My Years: The Autobiography.
+Bruce's autobiography was published on 4 September 2009, titled The Tracks of My Years: The Autobiography.